 Generator level muons entering the detector acceptance are considered as candidates for the analysis level.
-The acceptance is defined in terms of a transverse momentum threshold to overpass (default : $p_T > 10$ GeV) and of the pseudorapidity coverage of the muon system of the detector (default: $-2.4 \le \eta \le 2.4$ ).
+The acceptance is defined in terms of a transverse momentum threshold to be overpassed that should be computed using the chosen geometry of the detector and the magnetic field considered. (default : $p_T > 10 \text{ GeV}$ ) and of the pseudorapidity coverage of the muon system of the detector (default: $-2.4 \le \eta \le 2.4$ ).
 The application of the detector resolution on the muon momentum depends on a Gaussian smearing of the $p_T$ variable.
 Neither $\eta$ nor $\phi$ variables are modified beyond the calorimeters: no additional magnetic field is applied.
 In addition, multiple scattering is also neglected.
 This implies that low energy muons have in Delphes a better resolution than in a real detector.
+Moreover, muons leave no deposit in calorimeters.